 4. Muscle Breakdown

-In one case, a woman developed nausea, vomiting and dark urine after drinking 32 ounces (1 liter) of coffee containing roughly 565 mg of caffeine.
+In one case, a woman developed nausea, vomiting and dark urine after drinking 1 liter of coffee containing roughly 565 mg of caffeine.
 Fortunately, she recovered after being treated with medication and fluids.

 Despite all of caffeine’s health benefits, there’s no denying that it may become habit-forming.
-A detailed review suggests that although caffeine triggers certain brain chemicals similar to the way cocaine and amphetamines do. it does not cause classic addiction the way these drugs do.
+A review suggests that although caffeine triggers certain brain chemicals similar to the way cocaine and amphetamines do.

 6. High Blood Pressure